VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 ## The Conference Management Bounded Context

+A business customer can create new conferences and manage them.
+After a business customer creates a new conference, he can access the details of the conference by using his email address and conference locator access code.
+The system generates the access code when the business customer creates the conference.

+The business customer can specify the following information about a
+conference:

+* The name, description, and slug (part of the URL used to access the conference).
+* The start and end dates of the conference.
+* The different types and quotas of seats available at the conference.

+Additionally, the business customer can control the visibility of the conference on the public web-site by either publishing or un-publishing the conference.

+The business customer can use the conference management web-site to view a list of orders and attendees.

 ## The On-site Client Application Bounded Context

 ## The Payments Bounded Context

+The Payments bounded context is responsible for managing the interactions between the Conference Management System and external payments systems.
+It forwards the necessary payment information to the external system and receives an acknowledgement that the payment was either accepted or rejected.
+It reports the success or failure of the payment back to the Conference Management System.

+Initially, the Payments bounded context will assume that the Business Customer has an account with the third-party payment system (although not necessarily a merchant account), or that the Business Customer will accept payment by invoice.

 ## The Conference Feedback Bounded Context